Get Started

 Hierarchical vs. Lateral Link Patterns

 Template-driven sites need a link structure that reflects both information hierarchy and lateral relationships.
-Parent links—breadcrumbs to category or index pages—signal taxonomy to search engines and help users navigate upward.
+Parent links, breadcrumbs to category or index pages, signal taxonomy to search engines and help users navigate upward.
 Sibling links connect pages at the same depth, like city landing pages within a state, distributing signals horizontally.
 Related-entity links join conceptually adjacent content, such as linking a pricing page for “email marketing tools” to “CRM software.”

 Use your CMS or build script to distribute authority predictably: if Page A ranks well, ensure its sibling and child pages receive contextual links.
 Review link graphs quarterly to catch orphaned pages or over-centralized hubs that bottleneck crawl equity.
+Ahrefs’s internal-linking analysis on large sites consistently shows that orphaned pages, the ones with zero internal links pointing in, almost never rank, regardless of the page-level content quality.
+At programmatic scale you’re not going to spot those by eye, you have to surface them with a crawl.

 Avoiding Link Bloat and Dilution